 \section{Path-integral calculation of two- and four-point functions for i.i.d.\ couplings}

-The general program, for i.i.d.\ or structured couplings, is as follows: \begin{enumerate}[itemsep=-0.2em] \item \textbf{Formulate the field theory.} Begin with the path integral $Z[\bm{J}]$ and average over the connectivity disorder.
-Introduce auxiliary fields representing two-point functions (such as $C^\phi(t_1,t_2)$) along with their conjugate partners.
-Use integral representations of delta functions to enforce field definitions, factorizing the exponential over extensive dimensions.
+The general program, for i.i.d.\ or structured couplings, is as follows: \begin{enumerate}[itemsep=-0.2em] \item {Formulate the field theory.} Begin with the path integral $Z[\bm{J}]$ and average over the connectivity disorder.
+Introduce auxiliary fields representing two-point functions [such as $C^\phi(t_1,t_2)$] along with their conjugate partners.
+Use integral representations of $\delta$ functions to enforce field definitions, factorizing the exponential over extensive dimensions.
 This yields a statistical field theory with action $N$ times an order-one function of the auxiliary fields.

-\item \textbf{Solve the saddle-point equations.} Find the saddle point by setting action derivatives to zero.
-This produces self-consistent equations for the two-point functions, completing the standard dynamical mean-field theory (DMFT) analysis.
+\item {Solve the saddle-point equations.} Find the saddle point by setting action derivatives to zero.
+This produces self-consistent equations for the two-point functions, completing the standard DMFT analysis.

-\item \textbf{Compute the Hessian.} Calculate the time$^2$-by-time$^2$ Hessian matrix, which depends on four time variables $(t_1,t_2,t_3,t_4)$ and characterizes fluctuations around the saddle point.
+\item {Compute the Hessian.} Calculate the time$^2$-by-time$^2$ Hessian matrix, which depends on four time variables $(t_1,t_2,t_3,t_4)$ and characterizes fluctuations around the saddle point.

-\item \textbf{Apply temporal separation limits.} Impose the temporal limits (\eref{eq:temporal-limits}), making the Hessian blocks translation-invariant functions of time differences $(\tau_1, \tau_2)$.
-Transform to Fourier space to obtain a low-dimensional, frequency-dependent Hessian whose elements are functions of $(\omega_1, \omega_2)$.
+\item {Apply temporal separation limits.} Impose the temporal limits [\eref{eq:temporal-limits}], making the Hessian blocks translation-invariant functions of time differences $(\tau_1, \tau_2)$.
+Transform to Fourier space to obtain a low dimensional, frequency-dependent Hessian whose elements are functions of $(\omega_1, \omega_2)$.

-\item \textbf{Invert the frequency-space Hessian.} Perform matrix inversion to directly obtain $\Psi^a_\spt(\bm{\omega})$.
+\item {Invert the frequency-space Hessian.} Perform matrix inversion to directly obtain $\Psi^a_\spt(\bm{\omega})$.
 If needed, apply inverse Fourier transform to recover $\Psi^a_\spt(\bm{\tau})$. \end{enumerate}